Lokankara/Quiz/src/main/resources/quiz-set_0.md

 - Setting up encryption on an Amazon S3 bucket

 **Explanation:**
-"Patching the EC2 Operating System" is correct.
+Patching the EC2 Operating System is correct.
 Customers are fully responsible for the operating system running on EC2 instances.
 This includes applying security updates, installing patches, configuring firewalls, and maintaining OS-level hardening.
 AWS only manages the underlying physical hardware and virtualization layer, not the guest operating system.
-"Setting up encryption on an Amazon S3 bucket" is correct.
+Setting up encryption on an Amazon S3 bucket is correct.
 Customers are responsible for enabling and configuring encryption for their data stored in S3.
 This includes choosing between SSE-S3, SSE-KMS, or client-side encryption and managing access policies.
 AWS provides the tools, but the decision and implementation belong to the customer.
-"Patching the network infrastructure" is incorrect.
+Patching the network infrastructure is incorrect.
 AWS is responsible for maintaining and patching the underlying network infrastructure that supports AWS services.
 This includes routers, switches, and physical networking devices.
 Customers do not have visibility into or control over this layer.
-"Physical security of data center facilities" is incorrect.
+Physical security of data center facilities is incorrect.
 AWS is responsible for securing the physical data centers, including buildings, power, cooling, surveillance, and access controls.
 Customers do not manage or access AWS physical facilities, and this responsibility is entirely handled by AWS.

 ---